ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-04-22-fear-based-thinking.md

 **I can steer my fate by changing my attitude.**

-There is still a voice within me that nags me, especially on my weaker days.
+There is still a voice within that nags me, especially on my weaker days.
 "Don't take the risk.
 Stay safe.
 Keep your head low.
 You might lose what you've got!" it says.

-This voice is always with me and it breeds fear which can turn to paralysis.
+This voice is always with me and it can bread fear that turns to paralysis.
 I've made [habits](/tracking-good-habits) to keep this voice from conquering me (this blog is one of them) and learned a few things in the process.

   - Movement is life.
   - Evolution is growth.